atulsingh0/Python/Learn/python_Assignments.md

 ### Intro with python interpreter
+* Check what python version you are using
 * Open python interpreter and do some math calculations
 * print the output of 34853/34852+0.2*5/6
 * Try to add a No with string